In this review, we go over zoos and aquariums in Israel. Then we will list the top ten. Also, we will talk about wildlife.

 I would suggest considering one of the first three options for most people.

 Among the first three, if you are looking for a big zoo or an attraction in Jerusalem (open on Saturday), go with Jerusalem Biblical Zoo.
-And if you are in Tel Aviv, or you want to drive through the African zone, then consider Ramat Gan Safari.
-And lastly, if you are visiting Haifa, or looking for a more budget option, check out Haifa Educational Zoo.
+If you are in Tel Aviv or want to drive through the African zone, consider Ramat Gan Safari.
+Lastly, if you are visiting Haifa, or looking for a more budget option, check out Haifa Educational Zoo.

 After visiting a big zoo, visiting another one might feel like more of the same.
-But attending an animal attraction specializing in a species, for example, crocodiles can be an exciting experience.
-Thus in the next section, we will go over animal attractions.
+But attending an animal attraction specializing in a species, such as crocodiles, can be an exciting experience.
+Thus, in the next section, we will go over animal attractions.

 Animal Attractions